Solly Malatsi: Political career

-Parliamentary career

 In May 2014, he became an MP for the DA and was appointed as Shadow Minister of Sport and Recreation.
 He was later appointed as Shadow Minister of Human Settlements.

 In June 2018, Malatsi was appointed as national spokesperson for the DA, succeeding Phumzile van Damme.
 He was re-elected for a second term as an MP in May 2019.
 He then became the party's Shadow Minister in the Presidency in June.
 In October 2019, he was appointed parliamentary counsellor to the newly elected DA parliamentary leader, John Steenhuisen.

 On 24 November 2020, Malatsi stepped down as the DA's national spokesperson.
 Malatsi was reappointed to the shadow cabinet as Shadow Minister in the Presidency in the following days.

 In the 2020 Register of Members’ Interests, Malatsi revealed that he had received remuneration from the Foschini Group for a sports photo shoot.

 On 18 August 2022, Malatsi was appointed as the DA's national spokesperson, succeeding Siviwe Gwarube, who became the new chief whip of the DA's parliamentary caucus.

 Malatsi was elected as one of three deputy federal chairpersons of the DA at the party's Federal Congress in 2023.
+In April 2026, Malatsi stood for re-election as a federal chairperson.
+He supported Cape Town Mayor Geordin Hill-Lewis's campaign for DA leader.
+He was re-elected at the party's Federal Congress on 12 April 2026.

 National government

 In July 2024, Malatsi was sworn in as the Minister of Communications and Digital Technologies.

 In November 2024, Malatsi withdrew the South African Broadcasting Corporation SOC Ltd Bill (B32-2023), widely known as the SABC Bill, citing concerns that it does not address the public broadcaster's funding model and that it grants the Minister of Communications and Digital Technologies excessive influence over board appointments.
 The chairperson of the Portfolio Committee on Communications and Digital Technologies in the National Assembly, Khusela Diko, criticised Malatsi's decision, describing it as a potential "death knell" for the SABC.

+In April 2026, Malatsi published the Draft South Africa National Artificial Intelligence (AI) Policy 2026 for public comment and subsequently withdrew the draft policy following a scandal involving the inclusion of fake, AI-hallucinated citations in its reference list.
+On 25 April 2026, Khusela Diko, the chairperson of the parliamentary Portfolio Committee on Communications and Digital Technologies publicly called for the Minister of to withdraw the policy on an X post, Two unnamed officials were suspended pending internal investigation into the inclusion of fictitious citations.